PSCF v1.3.1

 Label | Description |

-type* | enumeration with allowed values "linear" or "branched" (optional, "linear" by default). |
+type* | enumeration with allowed text representations "linear" or "branched" (optional, "linear" by default). |

 nBlock | Number of blocks in a block polymer. |

-blocks | array in which each element contains a description of one block, represented internally by an object of type "Block". |
+blocks | array in which each element contains a description of one block of a block polymer |

 phi* | volume fraction of this species (real, optional). |